23bt04064-crypto/PRODIGY_DS_03/README.md

 <img width="1287" height="668" alt="Screenshot 2025-12-07 at 12 35 56 PM" src="https://github.com/user-attachments/assets/1c21686b-31d4-4fb7-a51c-2ff741882392" />

-Welcome to my submission for Task 3 of the Data Science Internship at Prodigy Infotech.
-In this task, I developed and evaluated a Decision Tree Classifier to predict whether a client will subscribe to a term deposit based on a bank marketing campaign dataset.
+The primary objective of Prodigy InfoTech Data Science Internship Task 3 was to build a predictive classification model (a Decision Tree Classifier) capable of determining whether a bank client would subscribe to a term deposit based on campaign and client features.
+Crucially, the model had to be developed without using the duration feature to prevent data leakage and ensure the model is practically applicable for predicting outcomes before a marketing call is made.

 ## Dataset